oa-333/elog/README.md

 - db_max_threads: When specifying db_thread_model=conn-per-thread it is possible also to configure the maximum
     number of threads expected to concurrently send log messages to the database log target.
     If not specified, then a default value of 4096 is used.
-- db_reconnect_timeout_millis: When using database log target, a background thread is used to reconnect to the
+- db_reconnect_timeout: When using database log target, a background thread is used to reconnect to the
     database after disconnect.
-This value determines the timeout in milliseconds between any two consecutive reconnect attempts.
+This value determines the timeout between any two consecutive reconnect attempts.

 Additional required components may differ from one database to another.